Bunyip River

-The Bunyip River is a perennial river of the Western Port catchment, located in the West Gippsland region of the Australian state of Victoria.
+The Bunyip River is a perennial river of the Western Port catchment, in the West Gippsland region of the Australian state of Victoria.

 Location and features

 The Bunyip River rises below Mount Beenak, part of the southern portion of the Yarra Ranges within the Bunyip State Park, near Tomahawk Gap, and flows generally south by east then south, at times via an aqueduct, joined by four minor tributaries, before reaching its confluence with the Tarago River to form the Main Drain.
 From there, the river used to flow into the Koo-Wee-Rup Swamp, the largest wetland in Victoria, covering an area of 40000 ha, before flowing into Western Port.
 The river descends approximately 437 m over its 27 km course.